 Many people who want to change their weight under-eat for a while.
 This is commonly known as “dieting”.
 Under-eating for a short while in someone who is broadly a healthy weight will do little damage, but for some people under-eating becomes a way of life.

-- Restraint of eating to keep your weight under control
+- Calorie restriction to keep your weight under control

 - Severe eating restraint to keep weight under strict control